duckduckgo/duckduckgo-help-pages/_docs/privacy/smarter-encryption.md

 ---
-title: Smarter Encryption
+title: DuckDuckGo Smarter Encryption
+nav_title: Smarter Encryption
+description: DuckDuckGo never tracks you.
+And when you leave our search engine and use our apps or extensions to browse other sites, we aim to protect your privacy as much as possible.
-category: Privacy
+category: DuckDuckGo Web Browsing Privacy
-order: 242
+order: 200
 ---

 At DuckDuckGo, we don’t track you, ever.
 That’s our [privacy policy](https://duckduckgo.com/privacy) in a nutshell.
 For example, we do not create unique cookies and, more generally, architect our product so that we do not even have the ability to create a search or browsing history for any individual — it’s privacy by design.